buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_5_Building_Character_Select_Page.md

 ### **🚨 Progress report.**

-Post your OpenSea link of your character NFT in your current section chat and show off who you are taking to battle!
+Post a screenshot of your character select screen in #progress -- it's always fun to see everyone's character.
+It's also a perfect thing to tweet out :).
+Tell the world about your NFT characters and what your game is all about :).